-The region is one of modest relief, amounting to approximately 75 m.
+The region is one of modest relief, amounting to approximately 20 m above a 340-360 m gently undulating terrain.
 The topography is generally glacially sculpted rounded hills covered with boreal forest type vegetation.
 Glaciation has also left a thin veneer of sandy till on upland areas and swampy sections at lower elevations.